-Consequently, in decreasing order of importance, the location of the exceptional precipitation over the Aude department seems the result of the convective activity is the result of convection focusing (i) west of the quasi-stationary CF1 and (ii) downwind of the Albera Massif and the Corbières Massif.
+Consequently, in order of importance, the location of the exceptional precipitation over the Aude department seems the result of the convective activity focusing (i) west of the quasi-stationary CF1 and (ii) downwind of the Albera Massif and the Corbières Massif.
 Precipitation maximum is found at the junction between these areas in both simulation and observation.
-Regarding the role of Leslie's remnants, they (i) are involved in the formation of the cold front CF2 behind which a Mediterranean low deepened rapidly, (ii) contributed to the supply of contribute to (i) supply low-level conditionally unstable air in the second part of the event and (iii) contributed to ii) moisten mid-levels of the troposphere, diminishing evaporation processes which therefore play no role in modifying the location of CF1.
-However, low-level moisture that contributed contributes to precipitation over the Aude department mainly originated from the Mediterranean Sea, east of 4.5 E, originates from air masses located east of the Balearic Islands rather than Leslie's remnants.
+Regarding the role of Leslie's remnants, they (i) are involved in the formation of the cold front CF2 behind which a Mediterranean low deepened rapidly, (ii) contributed to the supply of low-level conditionally unstable air in the second part of the event and (iii) contributed to moisten mid-levels of the troposphere, diminishing evaporation processes.
+However, low-level moisture that contributed to precipitation over the Aude department mainly originated from the Mediterranean Sea, east of 4.5° E, rather than Leslie's remnants.

 Future work could quantify Leslie's contribution in the cyclogenesis mechanisms of this Mediterranean low and more generally the role of ex-tropical cyclones in disturbing weather of the Mediterranean basin.
 Accurately track and represent the life cycle of Mediterranean lows seems crucial to better forecast HPEs.
-The use of near-surface analyses built from a large number of standard and personal weather stations, independent of the model studied, was beneficial in this case, helping to understand the inevitable departures between simulation and observation.
+The use of near-surface analyses built from a large number of standard and personal weather stations, independent of the model studied, was beneficial in this case, helping to

+600 understand the inevitable departures between simulation and observation.
 It also highlighted small-scale movements of the quasi-stationary front CF1 that are simulated by the model but cannot be seized by the surface network.
-Future work could focus on real time tracking of direct contribution in the formation of the Mediterranean low and its associated cold front CF2 but also the remote impact of Leslie's extratropical transition in a similar way as Grams and Blumer (2015) or Pantillon et al. (2015) : it could help to understand how accurately these systems need to be tracked to improve HPE forecasts.
-As they allow to track low-level mesoscale boundaries which are involved in the mesoscale boundaries which are involved in the stationarity of precipitation.
-In order to do that, rapidly updated precipitation, rapidly updated near-surface thermodynamical analyses, only derived from observations and independent of models, seems promising.
-They could allow forecasters to evaluate in real time the analyses comprising personal weather stations could be used as an independent means to evaluate in real time the accuracy of near-surface fields forecasted by numerical models.
-In parallel, the assimilation of personal weather stations, supplementary observations that contributed to the quality of the near-surface analyses used in this study, could be tested in near-surface model forecasts.
-In parallel, the assimilation of these station data could be tested in convective-scale models like AROME models such as AROME.
+Future work could focus on real time tracking of low-level mesoscale boundaries which are involved in the stationarity of precipitation.
+In order to do that, rapidly updated near-surface thermodynamical analyses, only derived from observations and independent of models, seems promising.
+They could allow forecasters to evaluate in real time the accuracy of near-surface fields forecasted by numerical models.
+In parallel, the assimilation of personal weather stations, supplementary observations that contributed to the quality of the near-surface analyses used in this study, could be tested in convective-scale models like AROME.